 Q. Can a finish nailer use brad nails?

-No. Brad nails are thinner at 18-gauge.
+No. The nails for a brad nail gun are thinner at 18 gauge.
 Finish nails are 15- or 16-gauge with a more prominent head.
 As a result, brad and finish nails are not interchangeable.

 Q. How do I maintain my cordless finish nailer?